MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

  * Log into the "Editor" for your website and click the "Menu" button, then select "Layouts."
  * Download the "default" layout by clicking the "export" button

-Once the page downloads open it with your code editor (in our case Visual Studio Code).

-Find the HTML comments within the code.
-You will find what parts of the page are "uneditable" because they are part of the layout and what parts are editable.
+Once the page downloads open it with your code editor (in our case Visual Studio Code) and find the HTML comments within.
+Notice the "uneditable" sections.
+These are part of the layout and need to be left alone.
+Elsewhere within the code there will be HTML comments that indicate where you should place your application code.

-Your code will go within those "editable" blocks.
+Now close that file so we can start building the React application.

-## Step 2: Create an React web app
+## Step 2: Create the React web application

 This example a React project called [Snap Shot](https://github.com/Yog9/SnapShot) found on [GitHub](https://github.com/Yog9/SnapShot).

-It uses the following:
+It is a photo gallery that draws upon the Flickr API.
+More specifically, it uses the following:

 * React js
 * React Router